 The PUCCH resource set includes sixteen resources, each corresponding to a PUCCH format, a first symbol, a duration, a PRB offset , and a cyclic shift index set for a PUCCH transmission.

-The UE transmits a PUCCH using frequency hopping.
+The UE transmits a PUCCH using frequency hopping if not provided useInterlacePUCCH-Common-r16; otherwise, the UE transmits a PUCCH without frequency hopping.

 An orthogonal cover code with index 0 is used for a PUCCH resource with PUCCH format 1 in Table 9.2.1-1.